 The performance warranty of most of the crystalline silicon commercial modules is a minimum of 20 years.
-Depending on the climate and the region, the energy pay-back time ranges from 2 years to 6 years.
+Depending on climate and region, the energy pay-back time ranges from 2 years to 6 years.
 Most amorphous silicon modules available in the market have a stable efficiency level ranging from 4-8%.
 The estimated energy pay-back time of amorphous silicon modules is 1-3 years.